muse254/variant/README.md

 ## Other

-The project is really a wrapper around `git` and the `ssh` commands, so it's not really doing anything special.
+The project is really a wrapper around `git` and the `ssh` commands, so it's not doing anything special.
 The selling point is ergonomics.

 With aliasing magic, I can do this: